Diablo5G/ELK-Stack-Project/README.md

 `{5..7}` creates a list of numbers (5, 6 and 7), each of which will be given to our `i` variable.

 `ssh sysadmin@10.0.0.$i` is the command run by `do`.
-It is passing in the `$i` variable so the `wget` command will be run on each server, i.e., 10.0.0.5, 10.0.0.6, 10.0.0.7 (Web-1, Web-2, Web-3).
+It is passing in the `$i` variable so the `wget` command will be run on each server, i.e., 10.0.0.5, 10.0.0.6, 10.0.0.7 (Web-1, Web-2).

 Next, I want to confirm that `metricbeat` is functioning.
 To do so I will run a linux stress test.

-* Generating a high amount of CPU usage on my web servers (Web-1, Web-2 and Web-3) and confirming that Kibana is collecting the data.
+* Generating a high amount of CPU usage on my web servers (Web-1, Web-2) and confirming that Kibana is collecting the data.

 1. From my Jump Box, I start my Ansible container with the following command: